 This study aims to analyze the strategy carried out by BAZNAS Microfinance Desa in transforming mustahik partners into muzakki.
-The results of the study have shown that the strategies implemented by BAZNAS Microfinance Desa (BMD) at Sawojajar are able to tranform business partner from mustahik to muzakki.
+The results of the study have shown that the strategies implemented by BAZNAS Microfinance Desa (BMD) at Sawojajar are able to transform business partner from mustahik to muzakki.
 There were 5 strategies including planning for regional feasibility studies, program outreach, group formation, business feasibility studies for group business partners, filling out financing assessments and channeling funds.
-At this stage new partners are asked to fill out a financing needs such as proposed business needs, administrative verification of financing proposals, and rapid financing assessments.
+At this stage new partners are asked to fill out a financing assessment form and the aim is to analyze the details of business capital financing needs such as proposed business needs, administrative verification of financing proposals, and rapid financing assessments.
 The purpose of the several startegies are to enhance the partners' creativity and innovation and also to increase their income.